Agile-class minesweeper: Modernization

 Although it was planned to modernize all U.S. Navy ship of this class, only 19 ships were modernized starting with Fiscal Year 1968.
 The modernization cost between 700,000 and $1,500,000 per ship and should enable them to operate for another ten years.
-The ships received new aluminum block Waukesha diesel engines and the superstructure was enlarged aft.
+The ships received new aluminum block Waukesha diesel engines, and the superstructure was enlarged aft.
 The UQS-1 sonar was replaced with SQQ-14.
 Two PAP-104 cable-guided undersea tools were added.
 Also, two 40 hp zodiacs were carried for the purpose of mooring the new sonar reflectors.
 Also, a team of mine clearance divers was added.
-Additional space on the foc'sle was needed for installation of the SQQ-14 cabling so the 40mm Bofors bow gun was replaced with a mount for a twin 20 mm Mk 68 gun.
+Additional space on the forecastle was needed for installation of the SQQ-14 cabling so the 40 mm Bofors bow gun was replaced with a mount for a twin 20 mm Mk 68 gun.

-On July 1st, 2025, the last Agile-class minesweeper, ROCS Yung Yang retired from Taiwan Navy service.
+On July 1, 2025, the last Agile-class minesweeper, ROCS Yung Yang retired from Taiwan Navy service.